nicholasrq/lt-analytics/README.md

 }) %>
 ```

-Also `rails_env` can be a string or array of string or array of symbols.
+Also `rails_env` can be a string or array of strings or array of symbols.

 In the partial you'll have some local variables: